shtigran/DirectoryTreeCreator/README.md

 ----

 ### Purpose

-The destination of this project ilustrate the given directory hierarchy of folders and files .
+The destination of this project ilustrate the given directory hierarchy of folders and files.

 ----
 ### CreateTree class implementation
 ```c#